 - The RF bandwidth of each supported operating band in multi-band operation shall be the declared maximum RF bandwidth of each supported operating band in multi-band operation.

 - The allocated RF bandwidth of the outermost bands shall be located at the outermost edges of the declared maximum radio bandwidth.
+The allocated RF bandwidth of the middle band(s) shall be located within the frequency range(s) supported by the BS in the middle band(s) to obtain the narrowest possible gap(s) between the newly added block(s) and the existing blocks in the TC.

 - The maximum number of carriers is limited to two per band.
 Carriers shall first be placed at the outermost edges of the declared maximum radio bandwidth.
 Additional carriers shall next be placed at the edges of the RF bandwidths, if possible.